r-const-dev/parcel-plugin-mustache-html/README.md

 # parcel-plugin-mustache-html

-## Description

-**Summary**: Resolves links to parcel assets inside mustache templates.
+## Resolve dependencies inside mustache templates

-This plugin allows bundling mustache templates, intended for server side html rendering, in parcel.
+This parcel plugin bundles mustache templates that intended primarily for server side html rendering.

+**parcel-plugin-mustache-html** processes files with `.mst` extension and outputs the `.mst` file with `{{dep:*}}` links resolved.
-It extracts any mustache token with the format `{{dep:*}}`, resolve corresponding dependency as a parcel asset and links the packaged bundle.
+Extracts any mustache token with the format `{{dep:*}}`, resolve corresponding dependency and replaces it with the packaged bundle by parcel.

-Plugin is triggered on `.mst` extension.

-The main use case is a mustache template used on server side to render an html page that uses static assets bundled using parcel.
+The main use case is to build a client side html web application that is mostly independent from server, but still allows some server side rendering.
+For example the client side application requires a logged-in user, which is only known by the server.
 To assist with this use case, **parcel-plugin-mustache-html** has a secondary functionality to expand `.mst` template into a `.html` page in development mode.

-**parcel-plugin-mustache-html** plugin is triggered on `.mst` extension, e.g. `sample.mst`.
-It parses the `.mst` file and replaces any `{{dep:*}}` token with the corresponding reference as bundled by parcel.

-## Usage
+## Installation

 **parcel-plugin-mustache-html** is a parcel plugin which requires only to be installed in order for parcel to recognize it: